-ASP has entered into a contractual agreement with Russ Reid Company to provide fundraising services for 2009 and 2010.
+ASP has entered into a contractual agreement with Russ Reid Company to provide fundraising services for 2010 and 2011.
 Minimum monthly costs under the contract total \$8,000.
 The costs associated with this contract are dependent on the services performed.
-Expenses resulting from this contractual agreement totaled \$131,488 and \$105,390 in 2010 and 2009, respectively.
+The contractual agreement was terminated January 31, 2011.
+Expenses resulting from this contractual agreement totaled \$8,000 and \$131,488 in 2011 and 2010, respectively.

-As of December 31, 2010 and 2009, ASP is contingently liable as guarantor with respect to \$134,459 and \$143,653 of indebtedness for certain recipients of federal monies received for the purpose of home repair or construction.
+As of December 31, 2011 and 2010, ASP is contingently liable as guarantor with respect to \$124,743 and \$134,459 of indebtedness for certain recipients of federal monies received for the purpose of home repair or construction.
 No material loss is anticipated by reason of such guarantee.